How to Make the Most of the South Island in Two Weeks (14 Days)

 Luxury:

 Nelson is the gateway to three national parks in the South Island.
 One of which is the Abel Tasman National Park, full of pristine golden sand beaches backed with lush forest.
-Tours operate from Nelson daily taking you into the Abel Tasman National Park via Kaiteriteri.
+Tours operate from Nelson daily taking you into the Abel Tasman National Park, such as Wine, Art & Wilderness.
 Either drive to Kaiteriteri yourself (1 hour one way) for maximum flexibility or take one of the shuttle services.
-In Kaiteriteri, you have a great deal of Abel Tasman options from kayaking tours, water taxis to hikes, or boat tours.

 Things to Do in the Abel Tasman National Park